-Living with and loving someone with VHL can be difficult (e.g. e.g. discouragement, blame or shame).
+Living with and loving someone with VHL can be difficult (e.g. discouragement, blame or shame).
 You are not alone.
 We want to offer everyone the opportunity to join a VHL community in Canada.
-Make friends with others just like you.
+Make connections or friends with others just like you.
 Sometimes you will experience something your existing support network isn’t familiar with.
-Join us and you will receive:

-- "Canadian VHL Warriors" include those who may or may not have the disease
+- a family member who may or may not have the disease

 ...from Saskatoon, Saskatchewan: I’m a 34 year old Cancer survivor.
 I’ve had two deep cerebellar tumours removed, vitrectomy, 19 tumours extracted from my kidneys (2x partial nephrectomy) and lots of laser eye treatments.
 I don’t believe in target drugs or radiation, instead I research and test alternative treatments and medication relative to treating VHL.
 I am a “de novo” mutation, only one in my family to have the gift, lol.
 I curse VHL sometimes, but for the most part it has actually enriched my life.
 It forced me to look at things I’d never considered before, and made me a much stronger and more confident man.
 Diagnosed 6 years ago, still kicking the world’s ass!